-Ultimately, you might just want to let your hair grow out for another week.
-It'll be easier to get waxed or wax yourself with longer hair, the results will be better, and you'll experience less irritation.
-However, that isn't always possible, so make sure to use a gentle moisturizing cream (L'Occitane's Almond Milk Concentrate, $54, is great for this) after the procedure in order to keep your waxed areas feeling comfortable.
+While you may be tempted to wax short hair, ultimately, allowing your hair to grow out until it is 1/4-inch is the best thing you can do.
+Not only will it be easier to get waxed or wax yourself with longer hair but the results will be better and you'll experience less irritation, too.
+However, if you do decide to wax stubble, make sure to use a gentle moisturizing cream (L'Occitane's Almond Milk Concentrate, $54, is great for this) afterward in order to keep your waxed areas feeling comfortable.